Indian sport has seen a massive rise in the number of it's female athletes shining at the world stage since the turn of the millennium.

 New records were witnessed thanks to Saina Nehwal’s bronze at London 2012, which was India’s first-ever medal in badminton at the Olympic Games.

 When she returned home with the medal, Saina Nehwal became an icon for Indian youth and Olympic dreamers.
-She has added many more medals and accolades since then to her tally across competitions.
+She has added many more medals, including at the Commonwealth Games and Asian Games, since then to her tally.

-But what is it that pushes the Indian shuttle queen to give her best every time she takes to the court
+But what is it that pushes the Indian shuttle star to give her best every time she takes to the court?